lucasrdalcol/PSR_Assignment3_P2_G9/README.md

 - **th_arena_1.world** [[Watch the video.
 Click here!]](https://youtu.be/dVea0v-LO34)
 - **th_arena_2.world** [[Watch the video.
 Click here!]](https://youtu.be/9nZphKANAS4)
 - **th_arena_3.world** [[Watch the video.
 Click here!]](https://youtu.be/d_NqNGz0aFM)

+Note: Due to high processing power demand, these videos tend to be long.
+It is recommended to watch them at a higher playback speed.

 ### Navigation on arenas